 “I, I thought it might be important to know,” I answered, defending myself.

 Mr. Hollinger’s faced beamed with excitement as he turned to me.

 “That is a good question!
 It does make a difference.
-An Indian elephant is big—it can weigh as much as twelve thousand pounds, but the African species is larger, more than twice as large.
+An Indian elephant is big—it can weigh as much as twelve thousand pounds, but the African species is larger, often more than twice as large.
 This is an African elephant, weighing in at a little under twenty-four thousand pounds.”

 “Twenty-four thousand pounds!
 You’ve got to be kidding me!
 And you expect us to eat that thing?”
 Princeton voiced aloud.

 “It’s hideous!”
 Harvard added.
 “Even if we were all doing it together in shifts, we couldn’t eat twenty-four thousand pounds of cotton candy!
 You’re asking for something that’s impossible!”